jamzad/SlicerMassVision/docs/source/Model Deployment.rst

-Model Deploymenet
+Model Deployment
 ########

-To deploy a saved pkl file on DESI data (text file).
+To deploy a saved pkl file on whole slide MSI data.

-To select the DESI slide, click on 'Select' under 'Import MSI data'.
-A dialog box will appear allowing you to brow your saved DESI text files.
-Open your desired file, and click 'Import'.
-The file's details will appear in hte dialog box below.
+To select the MSI slide, click on 'Select file...' under 'Import MSI slide'.
+A dialog box will appear allowing you to browse and load your file.
+The details of the file will appear in the dialog box below along with the TIC visualization, similar to the Data Import tab..

-To deploy the trained model, click on 'Select' under 'Import Model Pipeline' and select the saved pickle file.
-Click 'Import' to load, the model's information will be displayed in the dialog box below.
+To deploy the trained model, click on 'Select file...' under 'Import Model Pipeline' and select the saved pickle file.
+Click 'Import' to load.
+The details of the model will appear in the dialog box below

-Pre-porcessing

-Select the check box beside TIC normalization to [insert].
-If you would like to aggregate pixels [insert].
+In 'Pre-processing' section, you can add the option for normalization (TIC or ion-based) or add aggregation option, which will be applied to spectra before going into the model.

 Click on 'Deploy Model' at the bottom of the tab.